Muthappan: Parassinikkadavu Muthappan

-Sree Muthappan and dogs
+Muthappan and dogs

-Sree Muthappan is always accompanied by a dog and large numbers of dogs reside in and around the temple.
+Muthappan is always accompanied by a dog and large numbers of dogs reside in and around the temple.

-There are two carved bronze dogs at the entrance of the temple that are believed to symbolize the bodyguards of the God.
+There are two carved bronze dogs at the entrance of the temple that are believed to represent the bodyguards of the God.
 When the Prasad is ready, it is first served to a dog that is always ready inside the temple complex.

-Local legends enhance the importance of dogs to Sree Muthappan, such as the story that follows:
+Local legends enhance the importance of dogs to Muthappan.

-A few years ago, temple authorities decided to reduce the number of dogs inside the temple; so they took some dogs and puppies away.
-From that very day, the performer of the Sree Muthappan Theyyam was unable to perform; it is said that the spirit of Sree Muthappan enters the performer's body for the duration of the ceremony.
-But he probably refused to enter the Theyyam performer's body because the dogs had been removed.
-Realizing their mistake, the dogs were brought back to the temple by the temple authorities.
-From that day onwards, Theyyam performances returned to normal.

 Festival procession

 Tradition requires that the annual Ulsavam festival of the Muthappan Temple at Parassinikkadavu start by a procession led by a male member of the Thayyil clan of Thayyil from Thiyya community, Kannur from the family home to the main altar of the temple, where he offers a 'Pooja' (prayer) to the God.